LLnCSoftware/mserve/examples/03multihost/03AWS.md

 5. Click **Create Security Group** to finalize the creation of the security group.

-    This will allow you to easily assign the proper network access configuration to each EC2 instance in later steps.

 ## Step 2 - Launch EC2 Instance
 1. Go to the EC2 Dashboard.
 2. Click on "Launch Instance" to create a new EC2 instance.